 Most of the time you'll likely work with the request module because it enables you to open resources from the Internet.
-The syntax for accessing a single package from a library is where library is the name of the larger library, and module is the name of the module.
+The syntax for accessing a single package from a library is from library import module where library is the name of the larger library, and module is the name of the module.
 To access the capabilities of the response module of urllib, use the following syntax at the top of your code (the comment line optional):